kafe-federation/comanageintegration/README.md

 The Comanage Integration module collects attributes from Comanage Database by using SQL Query.
 It is implemented as an Authentication Processing Filter for [SimpleSAMLphp](https://simplesamlphp.org).

-The configuration of the module is in the `authproc.sp` section in `config/config.php`.
+The configuration of the module is in the `authproc.idp` section in `config/config.php`.

   * [Read more about processing filters in simpleSAMLphp](simplesamlphp-authproc)